gitdataboxes/DATABOXES-DIY/README.md

 # DATABOXES-DIY
-IT management reduced to data lifecycles and hardware/software lifecycles
+IT management reduced to lifecycles of data, hardware and software

 ### Primary Goal
 Maintain important data across time on easily replaceable hardware/software